-Following are explanations of commonly used business terms that appear on this site.
+Following are explanations of commonly used business terms referenced on this site.

 Administrative Dissolution: Corporations and LLCs must file an annual report with the Idaho Secretary of State’s office.
 The form is mailed to the business address of record and cannot be forwarded by the Post Office.
 If the form is not returned by the due date, the Secretary of State will withdraw the business’s legal protection from liability afforded by being a corporation or LLC.
 This is known as administratively dissolving the business.
 When a business is administratively dissolved, the owners become personally liable for the actions of the business.
 The business then operates like a sole proprietorship.

 Annual Budget: For an existing business, this is a realistic budget for the current fiscal year based on past income and expenditures.
 It includes anticipated changes in income and spending.
 For a start-up business, this is a realistic estimate of the income and costs of doing business for a year.